martinmaas/www-bar/pages/projects/2015-hurricane.md

 PROJECT: Hurricane
 STATUS: projects
 PERMALINK: 2015-hurricane
-IMAGE: 2015-hurricane.jpeg
 INMENU: Projects
 SUBMENU: Hurricane
-------
-The Hurricane project aims to build the next generation of chips coming out of UC Berkeley.
+BLURB: The Hurricane project aims to build the next generation of chips coming out of UC Berkeley.
 These chips will be focused on power-efficient DSP, with the goal being to beat traditional DSP architectures in energy/op (like TI's TMS320xx67xx series) while maintaining the familiar programming enviornment availiable to traditional CPU-based systems.
 Specifically this means booting a full Linux environment, maintaining cache coherence over the entire chip, and supporting existing programming models like OpenCL and pthreads.
+------
 The Hurricane project builds on existing research efforts from UC Berkeley: it executes the RISC-V ISA, uses the Rocket scalar core to run application software, and uses the Hwacha vector-fetch accelerator to efficiently compute